Mark McGrath

 Mark Sayers McGrath (born March 15, 1968) is an American singer who is the lead vocalist of the rock band Sugar Ray.
 McGrath is also known for his work as a co-host of Extra, and he was the host of Don't Forget the Lyrics! in 2010.
-McGrath hosted the second season of the TV show Killer Karaoke, taking the place of Jackass star Steve-O. He also works, and occasionally tours with The Beach Boys.
+McGrath hosted the second season of the TV show Killer Karaoke, taking the place of Jackass star Steve-O.

 Early life

 McGrath was born in Hartford, Connecticut.
 His family moved from Connecticut to Newport Beach, California when he was eight years old.
 He attended Corona del Mar High School in Newport Beach and later the University of Southern California in Los Angeles, where he majored in communications, graduating in 1990.
 After college, McGrath entered a state of depression and apathy until his friend McG brought him to help in a job driving a delivery truck, where McGrath decided to continue his musical career.